Vertical Jump Secrets

 Here is one that many athletes have used with great results.
-This muscle is located on the shin and referred to as the Version-Flexors.
+This muscle is located on the shin and is referred to as the Version-Flexors.
 Build these and you will add inches to your jump, eliminate shin splints, and improve take-off quickness.
 The Version-Flexors. stabilize the lower leg allowing maximum take-off force.
 You will not target this group using the Proprioceptor plugs.
 The reason this works is that each muscle group has a counter-balancing group of muscles.
 You can only be as strong as the opposing muscles, so hundreds of weighted calf raise will soon plateau if you do not develop these stabilizers.
 One way to start working them is to try walking around on your heels without letting the ball of your foot touch until you feel a good burn.

 Build fast-twitch muscle fibres, speed up slow-twitch fibres

 If you want to make leaps and bounds first we have to stop the bleeding!
 By this, I mean no more slow-twitch inducing exercises like aerobics.
-Ask yourself does the sport your are involved with require power or endurance?
+Ask yourself does the sport you are involved with requires power or endurance?
 If you are a football player, gymnast, or sprinter (I think you get my point) you do not need aerobic training.
 When would you use it?

 The more you do long-duration endurance training the more your muscles will learn oxygen-consuming low output slow-twitch characteristics.
 You want muscles that are becoming more efficient at using the creatine phosphate energy system!
 So without sounding like I hate aerobics here, you need to focus on those high-intensity/short duration drills like sprinting.

 Interestingly enough sprinters have the highest % of fast-twitch muscles of all athletes.
 Who do you think jumps higher the sprinter or the marathoner?
-One final thought on this subject is recent research in Nitric Oxide (NO) supplements seems to indicate that they speed up fast-twitch muscles and seem to make slow-twitch fibres act more like the fast as well.
+One final thought on this subject is recent research on Nitric Oxide (NO) supplements seems to indicate that they speed up fast-twitch muscles and seem to make slow-twitch fibres act more like the fast as well.
 This may make this the ultimate in vertical jump supplementation rivalling with Creatine Monohydrate!